-Additionally, we or one of our affiliates may serve as issuer, agent or underwriter for additional issuances of CDs with returns linked or related to changes in the level, price or exchange rate, as applicable, of any Component or the Basket, or any commodity futures contracts or deposit rates underlying the Components.
+Additionally, we or one of our affiliates may serve as issuer, agent or underwriter for issuances of other securities or financial instruments with returns linked or related to changes in the level or price, as applicable, of one or more Indices or Funds or the securities, commodities, futures contracts or other assets or financial measures underlying one or more Indices or Funds.
+To the extent that we or one of our affiliates serves as issuer, agent or underwriter for these securities or financial instruments, our or their interests with respect to these securities or financial instruments, our or their interests with respect to these securities or financial instruments may be adverse to those of the holders of the CDs.
 By introducing competing products into the marketplace in this manner, we or one or more of our affiliates could adversely affect the value of the CDs.